josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🛰️_where_we_are_now_2025-10-30.md

 - Survivor-authored materials re-enter consumer circulation.
 - Communications stabilising across multiple vectors.
 - Ongoing monitoring required for continuity and security of transmission.
+- - **Stage-2 conversion underway:** shift from attention to adoption — increase in cloners, decrease in views indicates transition from observation to integration.

 ---